 In this blog post we learned how to:

-• List the buckets available with the aws s3api list-buckets command.
+- List the buckets available with the

-• View the size of objects stored in a bucket with the AWS console.
+command. - View the size of objects stored in a bucket with the AWS console.